-This morning, USD / BTC bitcoin pairing crashed in a serious way, showing that even digital currencies are affected by COVID-19 panic *.
+This morning, USD / BTC Bitcoin just crashed in a major way, showing that even digital currencies are affected by COVID-19 panic *.
 COVID-19 is the official name of the new coronavirus.
 It is a disease that has spread throughout the world from Wuhan Province in China over the past weeks or months.
 Bitcoin has crashed from about $ 8,000 to less than $ 5,405.89 in the last 24 hours.

 The daily RSI of today’s bitcoin is the second-lowest ever, according to the latest Coin base chart.
 As the price of Bitcoin drops, so does the price of other major cryptocurrencies such as Ethereum (ETH) and Litecoin.
 At the time this article is set to be published, the rate of change of the largest cryptocurrencies (via Coinbase, 24-hour chart) is as follows: